The 22nd Vietnam School of Physics (VSOP-22): 1 - 12 September 2016

 Excursion: on September 7th, leave from Seagull Hotel at 8:15 to Ky Co island, lunch there, then return from Ky Co at 15:30, and will be back at the hotel around 16:15 (depending on traffic).

 Internet connection is available at the lecture halls and at the Seagull hotel.

 Applicants: All people (no age limit) interested are welcome to apply for participation in the VSOP-22.

-Financial Support: Some financial support will be possible for participants from developing countries.
+Financial Support: Some financial support will be possible for participants from developing countries, see application form.
 Priority will be given to master/PhD students and junior researchers from the Asia-Pacific region.
 Very-good bachelor students who have taken some quantum-field-theory courses are encouraged to apply.
 Those attending the entire scientific program will be given advantage.

 Inquiry or cancellation should be sent to email@example.com or firstname.lastname@example.org